-There are several hair transplant surgeons in Sydney alone, but not everyone may see the same vision you have in mind.
-Therefore, it pays to have someone understand your aesthetics, someone who is open to answer your questions, and one who listens carefully to your goals and expectations.
+There are several hair transplant surgeons in Sydney alone, but not everyone may have the same vision you have in mind.
+Therefore, it pays to have someone who completely understands your aesthetic; someone who is open to answer all your questions, and someone who listens carefully to your goals and expectations.

 Remember that you are not only looking for a surgeon, but a hair transplant surgeon.
 Cosmetic surgery may be considered the “wild west” of medicine with less than qualified doctors coming in, but you can always outsmart the system.
 Turn on your inner sleuth and look at all the sources available to you – be it through word-of-mouth, print, or online.
 You may check the ISHRS (International Society of Hair Restoration Surgery) website to check the doctor’s background, his years of experience, and affiliations.

 To earn these certifications, one must pass written and oral examinations to be considered.
-This is only open to surgeons who have performed a certain number of hair transplants, have proof of their training, and can provide proof of their caseloads.
+This is only open to surgeons who have performed a certain number of hair transplants, show proof of their training, and can provide evidence of their caseloads.
 It is also important that a doctor regularly attends conferences to be updated about the advances in his field.
 This is also a reflection of their commitment to education, ongoing training, and constant improvement in their specialty.

 Experience would tell you for how long the doctor has been in practice and if he consistently delivers reliable results.
 Specifically ask about his experience in performing hair transplants and not just the mere practice in medicine.
 His experience in the types of hair transplant approach (FUT or FUE) he uses is also vital information to clarify, especially if you are particular about the level of invasiveness.

-Checking a hair transplant surgeon’s previous work is an important part of your research process.
+Checking a hair transplant surgeon’s previous work should be an important part of your research process.
 Don’t hesitate to ask for before and after photos from the doctor you are considering.
 If possible, try to ask if you can meet some of his previous patients in person.
 Being able to personally assess the result of a past patient allows you a better picture of the surgeon’s quality of work.

-2. Going for the “Yes Man”
+2. Avoid the “Yes Man”

-3. Settling for shadow surgeries
+3. Be wary of shadow surgeries

-4. Falling for the bait
+4. Don’t fall for the sales pitch

-5. Failure to search for reputable clinics
+5. Take the time to search for reputable clinics

 - False claims and advertising, like pain-free procedures.